JoinColony/colonyNetwork/docs/interfaces/extensions/votingreputation.md

 ### ▸ `getExpenditureMotionCount(bytes32 _structHash):uint256 _count`

-Get the count of active motions for an expenditure slot
+DEPRECATED Get the count of active motions for an expenditure slot

 **Parameters**